 1. Ride Public Transportation

 Sometimes transportation in big cities can be kind of a drag, but in London it’s all so iconic, clean and easy that it makes traveling around London a real treat!
-Here’s how you can make it go smoothly:
+You can read my full guide to getting around London here.
+But here’s a quick guide on how you can make it go smoothly:

 - Download Google Maps App and use it!
 Even if you have to look up directions before you leave free wifi.
-I recommend using google maps public transit directions.
+I recommend using google maps public transit guide while in London.
 These have almost never failed me!

 - Take the Bus: Our preferred method of transport is the red double decker buses.
 They are clean, efficient and plentiful.
 If you miss the bus, don’t worry, there will be another in about 2 minutes.
 The system can be a bit complicated, so again, I recommend google maps!
 The best thing about buses with little kids is that if you have a stroller, you can just roll them right onto the bus and keep the stroller up if it’s not too crowded.
 But I recommend going up to the top in the very front if you can.
 You’ll get an amazing view of the city!